Naked Wines is a wine club that is based on an Angel investment model that uniquely connects wine drinkers to the actual winemakers.

 Also, the links in this review are affiliate links.
 That means if you click through and make a purchase, I’ll get a small commission.
 However, I’m proud to say my reviews are always my honest opinion whether I have an affiliation with a product or not.

-I’ve been given a special wine voucher I can share with you to get $100 off 12 bottles of wine.
-The voucher takes the price down from $179 to only $79.99 (shipping included!).
+For 2023, I’ve been given a special wine voucher I can share with you to get $100 off 12 bottles of wine.
+The voucher takes the price down from $169 to only $69.99 (shipping included!).

 This is the best deal on their site and a perfect way to see if you like their wines.